 Senior Analyst, Corporate Credit

-My fifteen year old son is only a month away from getting his driver’s liscense.
+My fifteen year old son is only a month away from getting his driver’s license.
 This event has sparked some pretty interesting discussions in the Ashley house.
-The other day, my ten year old daughter, who is in better touch with the world than her two older brothers, asked me if I thought she would ever need to get a driver’s liscense when she was older.
+The other day, my ten year old daughter, who is in better touch with the world than her two older brothers, asked me if I thought she would ever need to get a driver’s license when she was older.
 Knowing I only had her attention for about twenty seconds and wanting to be as honest as possible I simply said, “I don’t know.”

 Saying that the auto industry is going through dramatic changes is an understatement.
 Ford just promoted its previous head of Ford Smart Mobility to President & CEO.
 Tesla, a company founded just thirteen years ago with no dealer network and no advertising, recently surpassed both Ford and GM in terms of market capitalization.
 The purpose of this report is to explore the trends in the auto industry and to discuss AAM’s thoughts on expected auto sales.

 AUTO SALES – Past, Present, & Future

 As we forecasted in our 2017 Corporate Market Outlook, auto sales have been weaker than expected.
 Each month, it becomes clearer that we are near the peak of auto sales in the U.S. In fact, we may have already passed that point.
 The chart below compares monthly auto sales (blue line) with year-over-year growth (red line).
 We have seen a slowing trend in growth since 2012 and now have experienced negative growth in ten of the last twelve months.
 Some of the reasons for this include slowing incentives, lower trade in values (falling used car prices), and more conservative underwriting within auto lending, especially in sub-prime.
 Most major auto manufacturers agree that lower sales at better/similar margins is a better alternative to higher sales at lower margins.
 This most likely translates into lower production and then stagnating new auto sales.